philiptaron/systemd/systemd-258/posts/09-terminal-context.md

 v258 will generate these context sequences at almost all places where that makes sense.
 (There's only omission: ssh remoting is not covered right now, because that's outside of our control).

-The specification for the new sequence you find here: [OSC-CONTEXT.md](https://github.com/systemd/systemd/blob/main/docs/OSC-CONTEXT.md)
+The specification for the new sequence you can find here: [OSC-CONTEXT.md](https://github.com/systemd/systemd/blob/main/docs/OSC-CONTEXT.md)

 And before you ask: no I am not aware of any existing terminal emulator that already makes use of all this information.
 This is after all an entirely new thing, invented and defined by the systemd project.